 The days of leaving the company at age 65, gold watch in hand, and retiring to the rocking chair on the porch is no longer a typical retirement scenario.
-The "new" retiree expects to be active, involved and engaged in life.
-Baby Boomers, in particular, may be less willing to give up the life of money, power and prestige to which they've become accustomed.
+The "new" retiree expects

 What will you need in retirement?

 Once you understand your expectations and how you envision your own retirement, you can begin to make decisions regarding your retirement income planning.